ritiek/piano-rs/README.md

 $ cargo build --release
 ```

-If you're using Ubuntu, you might face the following:
+You might face the following:

 ```
 error: failed to run custom build command for `alsa-sys v0.1.1`